Here's where you can treat yourself to a high tea in Newcastle

 Rydges Newcastle

 A high tea with harbour views?
-Yes please.
+Yes, please!
 Rydges Newcastle offers its High Tea by the Harbour for both adults and kids, so the whole family can join in.
-For $49 per person ($25 for children), enjoy a three-tier high tea with house-made scones with double cream and preserves, petite finger sandwiches, cakes, and pastries, plus bottomless teas.
-If you like, you can order coffee for an extra cost.
+For $65 per person ($29 for children), enjoy a three-tier high tea with house-made scones, petite finger sandwiches, cakes, and pastries.

 Where: Wharf Rd & Merewether St, Newcastle